-- 43 weather types (Schwander et al., 2017) and gridded daily weather reconstructions (Imfeld et al., 2022) - have been performed for Switzerland back to 1763 and for Europe for the 1780s (Pappert et al., 2022). - Other daily indices such as the wind direction over the English Channel reach further back, to the late - 46 17th century (Wheeler et al., 2010).
-Cornes et al. (2012a,b) used daily data of sea-level pressure (SLP) - 47 from London and Paris to analyse atmospheric circulation and storminess.
-There are many more - examples for analyses of daily weather 300 years back (e.g., Brázdil et al., 2008, Filipiak et al., 2019), - 49 a review of approaches is given in Brönnimann (2022).
-In addition to traditional statistical and - numerical methods, new approaches such as machine learning (Brohan, 2022) could possibly replace - 51 the expert approach pioneered by Manley, Kington, and Lamb. - 52 The success of any weather reconstruction approach ultimately depends on the available weather data. - From the turn of the 17th to the 18th century, several weather diaries are available.
-The diary from - Johann Heinrich Fries in Zurich covering 1684-1718 (Pfister, 1977) can be downloaded from EURO- - 55 CLIMHIST (Pfister et al. 2017).
-The diary of the Kirch family in Leipzig (and Guben) and later - Berlin, covers 1677-1774 (Herbst, 2022) and was imaged by the author.
-Further diaries such as that of - David Grebner in Wroclaw covering 1692-1710 (Przybylak and Pospieszyńska, 2010) and Joseph - 58 Dietrich in Einsiedeln covering 1670-1704 (Rohr and Schwarz-Zanetti, 2022) are under digitization - 59 (not considered here).
-There are also a number of instrumental records from the late 17th and early - 18th century (see Brönnimann et al., 2019a, Lundstad et al., 2022), many of which also have weather - descriptions.
-Combining all these data sets, reconstructing daily weather over Europe back to the late - 62 17th century could become possible. - Here I add another weather diary, namely that of Georg Christoph Eimmart, founder of the first - Nuremberg (Nürnberg) astronomical observatory.
+The success of any weather reconstruction approach ultimately depends on the available weather data.
+From the turn of the 17th to the 18th century, several weather diaries are available.
+The diary from Johann Heinrich Fries in Zurich covering 1684-1718 (Pfister, 1977) can be downloaded from EURO-CLIMHIST (Pfister et al., 2017).
+The diary of the Kirch family in Leipzig (and Guben) and later Berlin covers 1677-1774 (Herbst, 2022) and was imaged by the author.
+Further diaries, such as that of David Grebner in Wroclaw covering 1692-1710 (Przybylak and Pospieszyńska, 2010) and Joseph Dietrich in Einsiedeln covering 1670-1704 (Rohr and Schwarz-Zanetti, 2022), are under digitization (not considered here).
+There are also a number of instrumental records from the late 17th and early 18th century (see Brönnimann et al., 2019a; Lundstad et al., 2023), many of which also have weather descriptions.
+Combining all these data sets, reconstructing daily weather over Europe back to the late 17th century could become possible.

+Here I add another weather diary, namely that of Georg Christoph Eimmart, founder of the first Nuremberg (Nürnberg) astronomical observatory.
 His weather diary covers the years 1695-1704.
-This - paper describes the diary, its digitisation and (as the diary is mostly kept in symbolic form) - 66 categorization.
-I then compare Eimmart's observations with other sources of daily weather - 67 information. - The turn of the 17th to the 18th century is not only interesting as a test case as to how far back daily - weather reconstruction can reach, but it is also climatically interesting.
-It fell into the so-called "Late - 70 Maunder Minimum" (Luterbacher et al., 2001), with particularly low temperatures in Europe - 71 coinciding with low solar activity.
-At the same time, several volcanic eruptions (Hekla and Serua in - 72 1693, Komagatake in 1694) might have affected climate (see Burgdorf, 2022). - 73 The paper is organised as follows.
-Section 2 provides background about the observer and the diary. - Section 3 then describes the digitization and the data used for comparison.
-Results are presented in - 75 Section 4.
-A brief discussion then follows in Section 5 and conclusions are drawn in Section 6.
+This paper describes the diary, its digitization, and (as the diary is mostly kept in symbolic form) its categorization.
+I then compare Eimmart's observations with other sources of daily weather information.

+The turn of the 17th to the 18th century is not only interesting as a test case as to how far back daily weather reconstruction can reach, but it is also climatically interesting.
+It fell into the so-called "late Maunder Minimum" (Luterbacher et al., 2001), with particularly low temperatures in Europe coinciding with low solar activity.
+At the same time, several volcanic eruptions (Hekla and Serua in 1693, Komagatake in 1694) might have affected the climate (see Burgdorf, 2022).

+The paper is organized as follows.
+Section 2 provides background about the observer and the diary.
+Section 3 then describes the digitization and the data used for comparison.
+Results are presented in Sect.
+4. A brief discussion then follows in Sect.
+5, and conclusions are drawn in Sect.
+6.

-2. Georg Christoph Eimmart and his weather diary
+2 Georg Christoph Eimmart and his weather diary

-- Georg Christoph Eimmart (1638-1705) is known as the founder of the first Nuremberg astronomical - observatory (the following text is based on Gaab, 2005, 2022).
-Eimmart attended the "Gymnasio - 79 poetico" at Regensburg and enrolled in 1655 at the University of Jena, where he studied mathematics. - 80 In 1658 he returned to Regensburg.
-After the death of his father, he moved to Nuremberg (following - 81 his sister) around 1660.
-He worked as an engraver and got involved in the management of the - 82 Academy of Painting founded in 1662, and from 1699 until shortly before his death he was director of - 83 this institution.
+Georg Christoph Eimmart (1638-1705) is known as the founder of the first Nuremberg astronomical observatory (the following text is based on Gaab, 2005, 2022).
+Eimmart attended the "Gymnasio poetico" at Regensburg and enrolled in 1655 at the University of Jena, where he studied mathematics.
+In 1658 he returned to Regensburg.
+After the death of his father, he moved to Nuremberg (following his sister) around 1660.
+He worked as an engraver and got involved in the management of the Academy of Painting founded in 1662, and from 1699 until shortly before his death he was director of this institution.

-- Using the money earned with his artistic activity, Eimmart set up an observatory at Vestnertor, north - of Nuremberg Castle (Fig. 1) in 1678.
-At the end of the 17th century this observatory was the most - well-known in Germany (Gaab, 2005).
-During special celestial events, the observatory was opened to

-87 the public.
-In 1699, Eimmart was admitted to the Parisian Academy of Sciences, and at Leibniz's 88 suggestion two years later, he was also admitted as an external member of the Prussian Academy of
+Using the money earned with his artistic activity, Eimmart set up an observatory at Vestnertor, north of Nuremberg Castle (Fig. 1), in 1678.
+At the end of the 17th century this observatory was the most well known in Germany (Gaab, 2005).
+During special celestial events, the observatory was opened to the public.
+In 1699, Eimmart was admitted to the Parisian Academy of Sciences, and at Leibniz's suggestion 2 years later, he was also admitted as an external member of the Prussian Academy of Sciences.

-89 Sciences.